Installing M-ACPA under Windows 95

 Save the changes, then rename the file from OEMSETUP.INF to OEMSETUP.XXX.

-The setting required for proper functions are
+The setting required for a proper operation of the adapter are:

 Address Selection = FDC0-FDC7